 Grazing areas will be evenly seeded with pasture grass species at the rates indicated in Table 19.
+The suite of pasture grasses includes native grasses known to occur on the Project site and considered palatable, perennial and productive.
 Where dieback of vegetation impacts due to subsidence are identified, these areas will be infill planted with pasture species better suited to the changed conditions (see Table 20).
 These seed mixes are indicative only and are subject to change due to seasonal availability, and/or experience from previous rehabilitation performance.
 All species listed suit the central highlands climate and site-specific environmental conditions.
 In addition to pasture species, seeds of native overstory trees such as Acacia spp. and Eucalypts will be sown to provide shade for livestock.